 7. Desk equipment will be more important than ever

 Changing seats on a daily basis will make it even more important to have relevant equipment ready at each work desk.
 It will also be important for employees to easily access a list of desks with the equipment present visible.
-Make sure to decide beforehand what equipment that should be available at every workstation, what should be only available at certain activity-based workstations and what equipment should be handed out to the employees that might need it.
+Make sure to decide beforehand what should be available at every workstation, what should be available only at certain activity-based workstations and what equipment should be handed out to the employees that might need it.
 Equipment to consider would be keyboards and mouse, screens, power outlets, decor, and dongles.
 Hand sanitation and wipes could also be worth considering.

 8. Test a Hot Desking system before you decide